koji-project/koji/devtools/README.md

 fakeweb
 -------

-This tool is similar to the fakehub tool, instead of a single pass it starts a web server on port 8000 and starts serving.
+This tool is similar to the fakehub tool, but instead of a single pass it starts a web server on port 8000 and starts serving.

 As with the fakehub tool, fakeweb runs in the foreground in a single thread, making